 Literacy Certificate for the Teaching of Reading & Writing Enhance your understanding of the role of literacy learning across the curriculum.
 Literacy programs at Hamline help teachers develop practical theory for the effective teaching of language in literature-rich classrooms where students are supported and challenged to become complex and critical thinkers.
 This certificate provides specific study of reading and writing theory and practice for both beginning and experienced teachers.
 Program Overview The certificate program provides specific study of reading and writing theory and practice for both beginning and experienced teachers.
 Topics include: comprehension strategies, writing workshop, literature circles, poetry, integrating literature into the curriculum, emergent literacy, reading and writing in the content areas, literary genres, assessing reading and writing, critical literacy, balanced literacy, and many more.
 The timeline and pace of the program is self-directed and new courses are added frequently to afford variety and depth.
 Completion of this certificate provides a valuable professional credential for teachers interested in the teaching of reading and writing.
 Courses The Literacy Certificate for the Teaching of Reading and Writing requires 12 semester credits: 5 reading, 4 writing, and 3 elective.
 Because our course offerings are always changing to keep up with what is new and exciting in the field, the certificate is designed as a 'build your own' program.
 Most LANG 6000 and 7000 level courses will fulfill requirements.
 Please contact firstname.lastname@example.org with questions about course offerings.
-Certificate Completion If you believe you have completed all of the requirements of the Literacy for the Teaching of Reading & Writing certificate, please request your printed certificate.
-Your transcript will be evaluated and your accounts checked for holds.
-Certificates are processed monthly and you can expect to receive it within four to six weeks after your request.
-Congratulations on your hard work!
+Certificate Completion Once you have completed the requirements of the Literacy for the Teaching of Reading and Writing Certificate, you may request your printed certificate.
+Orders are processed at the end of fall, spring, and summer semesters; you can expect to receive your certificate four to six weeks after you submit your request.